 Secondary title: “Casino & Games”.

-Dropdown menu to choose sub-brand – should automatically contain all possible casino sub-brands.
+Dropdown menu to choose brand – should automatically contain all possible casino brands.

+As soon as the brand was chosen, the skins dropdown menu would be enabled (disabled by default) – should automatically contain all possible skins that are relevant for the previously chosen casino brand.

-As soon as the sub-brand was chosen, the “GO” button will be enabled.
-Clicking it will open up the Main part of the tool, loading the current layout found in that sub-brand in production.
+As soon as the Skin was chosen, the “GO” button will be enabled.
+Clicking it will open up the Main part of the tool, loading the current layout found in that brand+skin combination in production.

-GO button – disabled by default, enabled when the use chose a value in the sub-brand drop down menu.
+GO button – disabled by default, enabled when the user chose a value in the both the brand and the skin drop down menus.

 Browse icon – allowing the user to manually load a layout file to the tool.